-The Company granted 3,454 options to a non-employee consultant on March 12, 2007, which were exercised during the fiscal year ended December 31, 2018.
-The Company granted 89,148 fully vested RSUs during the fiscal year ended December 31, 2018 to non-employee consultants.
-As of December 31, 2018, there are no outstanding options or RSUs held by non-employee consultants.
+The Company granted 6,680 fully vested RSUs during the fiscal year ended December 31, 2019 to non-employee consultants.
+As of December 31, 2019, there are no outstanding options or RSUs held by non-employee consultants.

 e.
-Warrants to purchase ordinary shares
+Warrants to purchase ordinary shares: